knoxjeffrey/knoxjeffrey.github.io/_posts/2015-03-17-course-three-week-five-sidekiq-background-email-job.markdown

       end
     end

-To get around this I can test the workers inline which means that I can put Sidekiq synchronously with the request/response locally rather than asynchronously.
+To get around this I can test the workers inline which means that I can use Sidekiq synchronously with the request/response locally rather than asynchronously.
 All this needs is a change to my ```spec_helper.rb``` file by adding:

     require 'sidekiq/testing'
     Sidekiq::Testing.inline!